 Each month I am evolving, growing and learning.
 I’m discovering new things everyday and weaving this into the tapestry of my own life, my personal philosophies and my role as a multidimensional health and wellbeing practitioner.
 I’ve been thinking I should try and put some of these things that I have been learning into some brief videos.
 I’m facing my fear.
 It’s a hard one for me.
 Just before I ‘press publish’ I do a fierce and intimate dance with this inner voice of doubt and fear.
 Sometime I press publish, sometime I don’t.

 I always find it tricky (and extremely nerve racking) to talk in front of people, to be on screen, or (god forbid) talk about myself or what I do in front of people.
-I’m an inherently shy person, growing up with a lot of fears and phobias as a child, and struggling with a deep profound feeling of inner terror about being seen, being judged and being in the spotlight.
+I’m an inherently shy person, growing up with a lot of fears and worries as a child, and struggling with a deep profound feeling of inner terror about being seen, being judged and being in the spotlight.
 But something deep inside me always tugs on my heart strings and taps me on my shoulder and says, ‘suck it up’, and ‘do it anyway’.
+Even during my final years of high school I was a sucker for punishment (sometimes when I look back I don’t know why I did it to myself) but I was in the debating team, President of the Student Rep Counsel and then went onto be school captain in year twelve.
+Whenever I had to get up and do a speech in front of everyone, I would be quite confident on the outside but shaking like a leaf and super nervous underneath.
+Sometimes I would get so nervous before a big talking event, I would go vomit in the toilet just before I had to go on stage.
 It’s always been this way for me, for as long as I can remember.

 But, I’m getting bored.
 I’m tiring of the wrestle, tiring of the tug of war with my fear stories, and sick of the constant dance I have with this thing called fear.
 I’m ready to make friends and put this boring old scratched record to bed.